raystack/frontier/docs/docs/authn/org-domain.md

 4. **Add Verification Code to DNS Records**:  Once you're in the DNS management section, look for the option to add new DNS records.
 Choose the record type "TXT" (Text), which allows you to add free-form text information to the domain's DNS records.

-Frontier verification token looks something like this `_frontier-challenge:1234567890123456`.
-The token is a combination of a prefix `_frontier-challenge:` and a random string of 16 characters.
+Frontier verification token looks something like this `_frontier-domain-verification=LB6U2lSQgGS55HOy6kpWFqkngRC8TMEjyrakfmYC2D0s+nfy/WkFSg==`.
+The token is a combination of a prefix `_frontier-domain-verification=` and a random string of 40 characters.
 The prefix is used to identify the token as a Frontier verification token.
 The random string is used to ensure that the token is unique and not guessable.

 5. **Paste Verification code**: Copy a verification code which the above Frontier API returns.
 This is the same record Frontier expects in the DNS record of the domain an Organization claims to own.